WeiyanXiang/TicTacToe/README.md

 # TicTacToe
-Simple Js implementation on Tic Tac toe
+Simple Js implementation on Tic Tac toe with HTML and CSS.